Get

 Your home is your cat’s safe place—a place of routine and predictability.
 This sense of security is easily fractured with the arrival of new people.
 Now, while not every cat is afraid of strangers, it’s not uncommon for them to vamoose as soon as guests arrive.

 Some cats are a little more skittish or fearful by nature, but others may be afraid of new people because of past incidents, such as being treated roughly by a child, for example.
-Often, cats that haven’t been socialized with people from a young age are also nervous around them.
+Often, cats that haven’t been socialized with people from a young age are also nervous around strangers.

 When people come over, leave your cat be and don’t force them to come out and interact.
 Go about your business and let your cat come to meet your friends at their own pace.
 If they do head your way, ask your friends to give your cat a treat to create positive associations.